markd2/MarkDnD/DnDeux/README.md

   the characters and fight them.  - Maybe conspire with someone or two or twelve ahead of time.
 They've done something similar before.

+## Character bios

+**Aralin** (Liv) the Aasimar Warlock, has already manifested her wings a couple times but doesn’t do it frequently.
+Prefers to get up close and personal with her pact greatsword or glaive.
+Snarky and flippant.

+**Bre** (Downie) serious and brooding.
+Very athletic/acrobatic melee monk.
+Has trust issues.

+**Feratu** (ABailey) half-Drow druid, is like that emo kid from school.
+Party rescued him in a dungeon a long time ago.Can turn into a bat more easily than other animals, and can fly limited distances as one. has been on the hunt for vampires, because he hates how much society seems to think he is one.
+F.ex, he has a mild silver and sunlight allergies, and doesn’t have a reflection, but that’s leftover from a witch’s curse.

+**Gname** (Pfrog) gnomish rogue/scout, Seems like a nervous sort so far.

+**JASA** (Madison) is a human barbarian and longish time friend of Bre (the halfling monk).
+Jasa has a ring with a bear magically stored in it which she can summon, but she might have forgotten about it.
+She doesn’t like magic, is a bit freaked out by it.
+But, has an almost druidic relationship with the Earth Mother, a guardian spirit of the forest.

+**Nonnahs** (Tamida) is the empath of the group.
+Largely pacificst, but that view is changing in light of the frequency in which the world tries to kill her and her friends.
+  She’s a wild-magic sorceress, so don’t hesitate to lean on tides of chaos and wild magic surge.
+Nonnahs has a bit of a complex about her wild magic, because it’s done serious damage to her family in the past, and she’s been on a spirit quest to learn how to control it.